View, configure, and scale pods

 View pod logs

-On the Pods page, find the target pod and click Logs in the Actions column to view the logs of its containers.
+On the Pods page, find the pod and click Logs in the Actions column.

 Filter pods

-On the Pods page, you can filter pods by name, label, pod IP address, and node IP address.
-To filter by a specific label, click the filter icon in the Label column header, enter the key and value for the label in the dialog box that appears, and then click OK.
+On the Pods page, filter pods by name, label, pod IP address, or node IP address.
+To filter by label, click the filter icon in the Label column header, enter the key and value, and click OK.

 Diagnose a pod

-On the Pods page, find the pod that you want to diagnose and click Diagnose in the Actions column.
-For more information, see Use cluster diagnostics.
+On the Pods page, find the pod and click Diagnose in the Actions column.
+See Use cluster diagnostics.

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.